-A Member Range filter control is added to the dashboard and its corresponding Filter Visualizations panel is displayed.
-From the panel, observe that the filter is already configured to filter the hierarchy along the X axis of the first chart (and metric set).
+A Member Range filter control is added to the dashboard and its Filter Visualizations panel is displayed.
+On the panel, observe that the filter is already configured to filter the hierarchy along the X axis of the first chart (and metric set).

-The bar chart on the dashboard is automatically filtered to display data from 2006 to 2007.
+The bar chart on the dashboard is filtered to display data from 2012 to 2013.

-To actually use the member range filter control, switch to View mode from the toolbar.
+To use the member range filter control, switch to View mode from the toolbar.

-Go to the dashboard canvas and select the second (Stacked Bar) chart.
+Switch back to Edit mode.
+On the dashboard canvas, select the second (Stacked Bar) chart.
 From the toolbar, click Filter, and then click Member from the dropdown menu.

-To actually use the member filter control, switch to View mode from the toolbar.
+To use the member filter control, switch to View mode from the toolbar.

 - Video: Introduction to Metric Sets